fleola/my-app/components-new-app/README.md

-## Redux - 03
+## Redux - 04

-Create a TodosReducer that handles a list of todos (objects with an id, a title and a completed property), allowing for adding, removing and editing actions.
+Modify the store so that it uses a root reducer that combines both the counter and todos reducers.
+Dispatch actions for both the counter and the todos.